 Heart disease prevention is a crucial concern all over the world.
 These statistics make it vital for you to know your heart’s condition and take the necessary measures to prevent possible heart problems such as a heart attack.
 Your doctor advises whether you need any medication, lifestyle changes, or your heart is okay from the results.

 Men over the age of 40 and women aged over 50 years should get the scan at least once in 10 years.
 Also, if you have a family history of heart disease, suffer from diabetes, high blood pressure, are overweight, smoke, and have high cholesterol levels, you may want to know your risk of developing heart diseases.
 In most cases, the scan is a wake-up call or a motivation to adopt a healthy lifestyle to keep the heart healthy and plaque-free.

 How to Prepare for a Cardiac Calcium Score Test

 When your doctor suggests you have a heart scan, ask any questions you may have, such as why he thinks you are at risk of heart disease.
 The more prepared and informed you are, the easier the testing.
-You will also be asked not to take caffeine or smoke cigarettes for at least four hours before the test and wear two-piece clothes if possible.
+You will be asked not to take caffeine, smoke cigarettes or exercise for at least four hours before the test and wear two pieces of clothing if possible.
 You will have to remove your shirt or blouse and any jewelry during the scan and put on a gown.
-Also, avoid deodorants and lotions on the chest area before the test.
+Also, avoid lotions on the chest area before the test.
 The scan is a painless procedure that takes about 15 minutes.